-Step 4: Calculate the cost of bringing the litigation to the company by totaling the costs of the litigation itself with the opportunity cost of forgoing other operational uses of that capital.
-In other words, the cost of the litigation plus the lost return on the investment that might have been earned had the company invested in its business.
+Step 4: Calculate the cost to the company of bringing the litigation.
+Total the cost.
+This total should include the cost of the litigation plus the lost return on the investment that might have been earned had the company invested in its business.